sha5p/Assignment_1_Branching_Decisions_Ethan_Perkins/README.md

 The branching is apparent and taking feedback from the user to
 ![image](https://github.com/user-attachments/assets/e93f2f76-338b-441d-9bc7-b0ad36e3533a)

-If I where to do this assignment again I would make the game incorporate more modulated script through my weapon system much like the shop system making a thorough list of dialogic functions that work and don't work so my decisions and process would happen plainly in dialogic.
+If I were to do this assignment again I would make the game incorporate more modulated script through my weapon system much like the shop system making a thorough list of dialogic functions that work and don't work so my decisions and process would happen plainly in dialogic.
 In conclusion, this game runs through multiple different branching choices from the game's story to how the player interacts with the levels.